Our Eye Unit is a recognised centre of excellence offering care to patients from Bolton, Salford and surrounding areas.

 This allows for large numbers of patients to be seen in the community and reduces the length of time that they may wait for an appointment.
 This new arrangement will allow doctors to see and treat more patients in the working week.

-Our Ophthalmology clinics run at the hospital but we also provide community clinics at Lever Chambers, Breightmet Health Centre, Horwich clinic and an adult clinic at Royal Salford hospital.
+Our Ophthalmology clinics run at the hospital but we also provide community clinics at Waters Meeting, Lever Chambers, Breightmet Health Centre and Horwich clinic.

 To find out more about our community clinics please contact us.